-Besides providing access to over 150 computers onsite (in non-pandemic times, over 250).
-TDChristian High School provides online systems and resources for use by students and their parents, guardians or homestays.
-These include all materials accessed through a computer or telecommunications network.
+TDChristian High School provides onsite computers, online systems and resources for use by students and their parents, guardians or homestays including materials accessed through a computer or telecommunications network.

 TDChristian takes appropriate measures to ensure the security of the facilities and information that may be contained in them and reserves the right to monitor any use of our online resources.